 push.run

-This option is useful when it is necessary to edit the live directory of a push data source especially in a multi server setup.
+This option is useful when it is necessary to edit the live directory of a push data source, especially in a multi-server setup.

 When set to false, a previously running push data source will be stopped within a few seconds and prevented from restarting.

-Once the push data source is not stopped:
+Once a push data source is stopped:

-• Most API calls for the push data source will be rejected including add/delete document calls and make new snapshot.
+• Most API calls for the push data source will be rejected, including add/delete document calls and make new snapshot.

 • Existing snapshots may still be listed and have their contents read.